justinhunt/moodle-block_edmodo/README.txt

 --------------------------------------------------------------
-Using block EdmodoQuiz for Moodle 2.x
+Using block EdmodoQuiz for Moodle
 --------------------------------------------------------------

-A. Export from Edmodo to Moodle quiz XML file
+A. Export from Edmodo Quiz Export file to Moodle Quiz XML file
 ***********************************************

-   1. From a page displaying the EdmodoQuiz block, choose "Export Questions from Edmodo."
+   1. From a page displaying the Edmodo block, choose "Export to Questions to Import File(XML)"Export Questions direct to Question Bank

-   2. Use the search form at the top of the export page to either:
-    i) display all the currently logged in user's edmodo sets ii) search for keywords in set titles iii) display all edmodo sets for a specified Edmodo userid.

-   3. From the search results, select the edmodo sets to export.
-They can be previewed without leaving the page, by pressing the preview button.

-   4. Select from any or all of the 3 question types supported, multichoice, short answer and matching.
-Multiple choice questions will consist of the following elements:
-    * question text = glossary entry definition
-    * correct answer = glossary entry concept
-    * distracters = 3 incorrect options from the same edmodo set.

-You have a choice of 4 types of numbering for the exported multiple choice questions:
+   2. You have a choice of 4 types of numbering for the exported multiple choice questions:
     * a., b., c. (the default numbering type)
     * A., B., C., D.
     * 1., 2., 3.
     * no numbering

-Short answer questions require the student to enter manually the correct answer.
+   3. Cloze questions may be case insensitive or sensitive.

     * Case insensitive.
 Student responses will be accepted as correct regardless of the original term (uppercase or lowercase). o Example: original entry "Moodle".
 Accepted correct responses: "Moodle", "moodle".
     * Case sensitive.
 Student responses will be only be accepted as correct if the text AND case match that of the original term. o Example: original entry "Moodle".
 Accepted correct response: "Moodle".

-Matching questions make sets of term and definition pairs.
-Students must select the correct term from a drop down list to match the displayed definition.
-The number of term/definition pairs that make up a single matching question is determined by the matching question subquestion count setting in the Edmodo Quiz settings.
-The number of matching questions generated per Edmodo set will be the number of terms in the Edmodo set divided by the matching question subquestion count.

-5. When done, click on the "Export to Moodle Questions(XML)" button.
+   4. Click on the "Upload file" and upload the Edmodo Quiz Export file.
+This is a zip file and you can only obtain it by using the Edmodo Quizzes Export Google Chrome Extension by Bookwidgets.

-6. The file will download immediately.
+   5. The file will download immediately.
     NB Your browser will not leave the export page at this point.
-You can continue searching and exporting.

-B. Export from Edmodo to Moodle Question Bank
+B. Export from  Edmodo Quiz Export file to Moodle Question Bank
 ***********************************************

+ 1. From a page displaying the Edmodo block, choose "Export Questions direct to Question Bank"

-As for A) exporting to an XML file, but the final step of exporting to a file, is that the questions are automatically created in the current course's question bank.
+ 2. As for A) exporting to an XML file, but the final step of exporting to a file, is that the questions are automatically created in the current course's question bank.

-C. Export from Edmodo to Moodle EdmodoImport file
-***********************************************
- 1. From a page displaying the EdmodoQuiz block, choose "Export Activities from Edmodo."

- 2. Use the search form at the top of the export page to either:
-    i) display all the currently logged in user's edmodo sets ii) search for keywords in set titles iii) display all edmodo sets for a specified Edmodo userid.

-3. From the search results, select the edmodo sets to export.
-They can be previewed without leaving the page, by pressing the preview button.

-4. Select any or all of the Edmodo activity types displayed

-5. When ready click the "Export to Moodle Drag and Drop" button.

-6. The file will download immediately.
-    NB Your browser will not leave the export page at this point.
-You can continue searching and exporting.

-D. Import to the quiz questions bank from exported XML file.
+C. Import to the quiz questions bank from exported XML file.
 ************************************

    1. Turn editing on

+   2. Navigate to Question Bank from a courses administration menu.
+It is a bit hard to find, you should find the menu that has "Edit Settings, Course Completion, GradeBook Setup .." and choose the "more" option.

-   2. In Course Administration block, expand the Question Bank item
+   3. From the Question Bank , choose "Import"

-   3. Choose "Import"

    4. Set these settings:
       File format : Moodle XML format
-      General: Check get category from file (optional)
-      General: Check get context from file (optional) Import from file upload: Drag and drop , or choose, the xml file you exported previously
+      Import from file upload: Drag and drop , or choose, the xml file you exported previously

    6. If all goes well, the imported questions should get displayed on the next screen.